baychub/open_model_zoo/demos/object_detection_demo/README.md

 @sphinxdirective
 .. tab:: Python

-   For demo input image or video files you may refer to `Media Files Available for Demos <../../README.md#Media-Files-Available-for-Demos>`_.
+   For demo input image or video files you may refer to :doc:`Media Files Available for Demos <../../README.md#Media-Files-Available-for-Demos>`.
    The list of models supported by the demo is in ``<omz_dir>/demos/object_detection_demo/python/models.lst`` file.
-   This file can be used as a parameter for `Model Downloader <../../../tools/downloader/README.md>`_ and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).
+   This file can be used as a parameter for :doc:`Model Downloader <../../../tools/downloader/README` and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).

 .. tab:: C++

-   For demo input image or video files you may refer to `Media Files Available for Demos <../../README.md#Media-Files-Available-for-Demos>`_.
+   For demo input image or video files you may refer to :doc:`Media Files Available for Demos <../../README.md#Media-Files-Available-for-Demos>`.
    The list of models supported by the demo is in ``<omz_dir>/demos/object_detection_demo/cpp/models.lst`` file.
-   This file can be used as a parameter for `Model Downloader <../../../tools/downloader/README.md>`_ and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).
+   This file can be used as a parameter for :doc:`Model Downloader <../../../tools/downloader/README` and Converter to download and, if necessary, convert models to OpenVINO Inference Engine format (\*.xml + \*.bin).

 @endsphinxdirective